 After coming back to Saint Petersburg from Peterhof by any mean of transportation you will be close to the southern part of the city.
 Use this opportunity to see the most beautiful and the oldest metro stations in Saint Petersburg.

 The most beautiful station is Avtovo on a red line.
 Decorated in Soviet style, it commemorates the Leningrad Blockade during the II World War.
 You will see 46 columns there, 16 of them covered and beautifully decorated with glass.
 At the end of the corridor you will see a mosaic of symbolic victory.

 Other stations worth seeing close to Avtovo are Kirovsky Zavod and Narvskaya.
 In the city center you also might want to see Ploschad Vosstaniya (on the red line)

 Things to see in Saint Petersburg, Russia – next days

 The above four days will allow you to see all the must and top things to see in Saint Petersburg.
 Does it mean four days is enough for it?
 Not at all.
-Below you will find a list of places and attractions which are worth doing, depending on your preferences and interests.
+You can also see a ballet show or watch a hockey game in Saint Petersburg.
+There are also many more places and attractions worth doing, depending on your preferences and interests.
 I visited some of them myself, about the rest I heard good opinions from my friends.